connywesth/ProperNameFormattingLibrary/README.md

 I suggest using any of .NET Framework eller .NET Core.

+Please refer to the file "ProperNameFormattingLibrary_UnitTest1.cs" for exact requirements and testcases.
+I use the testfirst aproach, where i first define a failing test, and then start working methodically to solve every issue, until all tests passes.

 The winner of the challange gets respect, honor and fame in the code monkey community!